MonashMath/SCI1022/Git.md

 To illustrate the commit+push cycle, let us perform a pair of cycle iterations.
 In particular, let us add to the `README.md` file an image containing a portrait of [William Shakespeare](https://en.wikipedia.org/wiki/William_Shakespeare) that we will borrow from Wikipedia.
 To this end, we will create a new folder called `figures`, in the ls local Git repository where we will store the image with the portrait.
 Then, we will add a link  to that image in the `README.md` file.
 We will split this work into two commits, in the first we will add the folder and the image and, in the second, we will modify the `README.md` file.
 After each commit, we will be invoking `git push` to send our progress to the remote repository at GitHub.

-The commands required to carry out the first iteration are (i.e., create the `figures` folder, download the image from the Internet into the new folder, add the whole folder to the staging area, commit, and push):
+The commands required to carry out the first steps (i.e., create the `figures` folder, download the image from the Internet into the new folder, add the whole folder to the staging area, commit, and push) are:

-We note that it is not strictly necessary to follow the commit+push cycle.
-You can, e.g., perform 10 consecutive local commits, and then push them in one shot using a single `git push` command.
-However, we believe it is a good idea to get in the habit of pushing up to the remote repository frequently, as it serves as a guaranteed backup of the project while also allowing collaborators to "pull" in any changes, as we will see in the next section.

 ```bash
 $ cd ~/Documents/repository4sci1022